 Travel support for team meetings will be provided.
 Indigenous participants are also eligible to apply for technical support and stipends for meeting days.

-Again, we thank everyone who submitted their nominations to our first selection process.
-All co-production team seats are currently filled (as of June 2022).
+Again, we thank everyone who submitted their nominations.
 Nominations will remain open for co-production team members on a rolling basis.

 How to nominate yourself or someone else for a team